The Quick and Easy Guide to Jabber/XMPP

 Install a client

-For clients, we recommend
+For clients, we recommend…

-1. Monocles Chat or Cheogram 5 Monocles Chat and Cheogram are both forks of Conversations.
+1. Monocles Chat or Cheogram, 5 Monocles Chat and Cheogram are both forks of Conversations.
 Cheogram has some additional features.
 Monocles Chat has even more, and takes many cues from WhatsApp. for modern Android devices

-2. Yaxim for old/low-end Android devices
+2. Yaxim or Bruno for old/low-end Android devices

 3. Monal or Siskin for iOS